realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ## Code Style
 #code-style

-- Prevent <b>"Whats this for?"</b> and <b>"What does that do?"</b> questions by using explicit intention-revealing names for everything.
+- Prevent <b>"Whats this for?"</b> and <b>"What does that do?"</b> questions by using explicit
+  intention-revealing names, pedantically for everything.
 - Prefer verbosity of descriptions to brevity of code.
 Should be easy to read and understand.
 - Risk pedantic naming over brevity of code.
 Strive to convey meaning as densely as possible, but not at the expense of clarity.
   - You may think you know what a variable/method is for, but the next person may not.
   - Yes, this risks job security, but it also makes it easier to change code as you keep.
   - If you think someone will be confused by something, take extra time choosing names and add the minimum amount of comments to explain <b>WHY?</b> This is also the value of pair programming, someone else can ask you why you did something.
-  - Instead of just telling them, thats a place to find better names, or refactor the code to make it more clear, or add a "why" comment.
+Instead of just telling them, that's a place to find better names, or refactor the code to make it more clear, or add a "why?" answer comment.
 - Even this short guide repeats ideas, to make it easier to understand what is important and what is not.
 - Strive to make code read like regular English as possible, and to be able to understand it without using IDE tools (like cursor-hover to find var types).